 You could make these Dr. Pepper float popsicles with root beer or cola.
 I tried them in my Zoku popsicle mold and they turned out amazing, but I love the way they look in these cute Tovolo molds.
 You could also use regular vanilla ice cream, but I used my favorite dairy-free and gluten-free Almond Dream vanilla frozen dessert.

-- Almond Dream Vanilla Frozen Dessert/Vanilla Ice Cream
+- 2 cups Almond Dream Vanilla Frozen Dessert/Vanilla Ice Cream

 - Popsicle Mold or disposable paper cups